By Kathleen Escarcha

 Cognitive bias underlies many of these strategic planning problems, explained Attis.
 Cognitive bias, which is rooted in human nature, is a universal psychological phenomenon driven by unconscious reactions.

-Pulling from cognitive psychology and EAB research, Attis outlined several cognitive biases that hamper strategic planning and how to overcome them.
+Pulling from cognitive psychology and EAB research, Attis outlined several cognitive biases that hamper higher ed strategic planning and how to overcome them.

 Cognitive bias #1: The “here and now” fallacy

 Leaders with this bias rely heavily on current and internal information to plan for the future and struggle to look beyond current constraints.
 As a result, they tend to imagine that the future will look like the present day.

 In higher ed, this fallacy commonly pops up when leaders assume their past results will guarantee future returns, explains Attis.
 For instance, leaders might assume their online program launch will be successful because the previous one was or that the next decade’s first-year students will have the same needs as this decade’s.

 How to overcome it: Incorporate national, local, and global data into your predictions about the future, recommended Attis.
 You can train your team to incorporate multiple sources of information into their thinking.

 When you introduce a new idea, ask your team to take an extra 20 seconds before they share their responses.
 Research has found that when people spend an extra 20 seconds crafting an explanation, they’re more likely to incorporate external, historical, and market information.

 Administrators and faculty operating under this fallacy adhere to a widely-shared vision even in the face of evidence that it might not work.
 Leaders with this bias may struggle to acknowledge weaknesses in their current course of action or feel that a struggling initiative can’t be abandoned because it’s too late to turn back, explained Attis.